Best Search Engines Other Than Google: 2026 Guide

 Website: qwant.com

-• Strengths: No tracking, European data protection, and a clean interface.
+• Strengths: Total compliance with European data laws, no tracking, and a really vibrant, clean interface.

-• Privacy: No cookies, no user profiling, and servers based in the EU.
+• Privacy: No cookies, no ad profiling, and all their servers are safely locked down inside the EU.

 8. Ecosia